j4mes12/SDPA_Coursework/Part1/Part1.md

 #### check_legal_positions_sims

-This method checks if position is within the board and not a player's past move for both players simultaneously.
+This method checks if the positions are within the board and not a player's past move for both players simultaneously.
 Heavily uses the check_legal_position method.

 ### bcolours Class